Small Dog Travel Guide: Flying, Driving and Staying Safe

 The Advantages of Traveling With a Small Dog

 More hotel options.
 Many hotels that advertise as “pet-friendly” have weight limits — commonly 25, 50, or 75 pounds.
 With a small dog, you will virtually never be turned away for size.
+Check our pet-friendly hotel chains guide for chains with no weight limits.

 Restaurant and cafe access.
 Small dogs in carriers are often welcome in establishments that would not allow a larger dog, particularly in Europe where dogs in bags or on laps are commonplace.

 Portability.
 You can carry your small dog through crowded areas, over rough terrain, and through situations that might be overwhelming at ground level.
 A 10-pound dog in a carrier is easy to manage in ways a 70-pound dog simply is not.
+For full-day city exploration or longer festival outings, a well-designed dog stroller gives small dogs a chance to rest while you keep moving — far more comfortable than being carried for hours.

 Lower costs.
 Smaller crates, smaller carriers, less food, lower medication doses — everything costs less at scale.
+Our real cost of traveling with a dog guide breaks down expenses across size categories.

 Airline Travel With Small Dogs